 – Klaus Heesch in Live WordPress Site Review

-It was a great experience and I’d recommend going next year if you’re interested in using WordPress.
-See some of the slides and video presentations at the WordCamp Miami site.
+It was a great experience and I’d recommend going next year if you’re using WordPress.